 Our team is here to help you select the best path for supporting RISD.

-The Office of Institutional Engagement advances RISD’s mission by strategically fostering lifelong relationships with alumni, parents, friends and organizations to strengthen goodwill and philanthropy.
+The Division of Institutional Engagement advances RISD’s mission by strategically fostering lifelong relationships with alumni, parents, friends and organizations to strengthen goodwill and philanthropy.

 Our vision is to ensure that any person or organization who engages with RISD becomes an advocate and donor.